KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_dispersion/README.md

 ## Overview

-This extension adds one parameters to the metallic-roughness material: `dispersion`.
+This extension adds one parameter to the metallic-roughness material: `dispersion`.

 `dispersion` enables configuring the strength of the angular separation of colors (chromatic aberration) transmitting through a relatively clear volume.
-It is an enhancement to the default KHR_materials_volume transmission model which assumes no dispersion.
+It is an enhancement to the default ```KHR_materials_volume``` transmission model which assumes no dispersion.

 Optical dispersion is represented in terms of the Abbe number parameterization \( $V$ \).
 The dispersion effect is a result of the wavelength-dependent index of refraction of a material.
 Dispersion is a widely adopted parameter in modern PBR models.
 It is present in both OpenPBR (as *transmission_dispersion_abbe_number*) and the Dassault Enterprise PBR Shading Model (as $V_d$).